yighy/Pantograph/README.md

 **Tools**
 - Freehand, straight line, eraser, bucket fill, linear gradient.
+- Path: place points and bend the curve running through them.
+Hold the button to steer a point before it settles, sharpen one to turn a corner, or join the two ends into a loop.
 - Lazy/rope mode for extra-smooth curves.
 - Selection: lasso, rectangle, magic wand, colour select — move, transform, duplicate, invert.
 - A lifted selection survives a layer change, so it can be pasted into another layer.